 Rachel Van Campenhout, EdD, holds a bachelor of arts in philosophy and English from Duquesne University, a master of arts in digital publishing and writing from Emerson College, and a doctorate of education in instructional technology and leadership from Duquesne University.
-Starting as a learning engineer at Acrobatiq, Dr. Van Campenhout now leads the scholarly research and publication efforts of the VitalSource learning science team, covering topics that include the doer effect, automatic question generation, adaptive learning, and instructor implementation.
+Starting as a learning engineer at Acrobatiq, Dr. Van Campenhout now leads the scholarly research and publication efforts of the VitalSource learning science team.
+As the senior research scientist her research focus covers topics such as the doer effect, automatic question generation, ethics and AI principles, and teaching and learning.
 Dr. Van Campenhout is also an active member of the IEEE IC Industry Consortium on Learning Engineering, was the co-chair of the 2023 Learning Engineering Conference, and has published papers on learning engineering and design, data science, and ethics in educational technology.
 She also contributes to the IEEE standards committee AIS P2247.4, developing the Recommended Practice for Ethically Aligned Design of AI in Adaptive Instructional Systems.
 Dr. Van Campenhout has served as the representative member for the Adaptive Learning Consortium and served on the board for the International Conference on Adaptive Instructional Systems.
-In her free time, she enjoys drawing, painting, woodworking projects, and spending time in nature.
+Outside of work she spends her time with her two young sons, teaching them the joy of art and nature.

 Bill Jerome is a computer scientist whose passion is connecting with the human user, developing easy-to-use systems capable of real good in the real world.
 His inspiration was sparked by virtual reality pioneer Jaron Lanier, who taught him the respect for his medium by telling him, “Real artists don’t love their tools—they strive to push their tools further and further so they can get closer to their artistic vision.
 Don’t be in love with your tools.”